 Extended Producer Responsibility (EPR) is a regulatory framework that makes manufacturers, brand owners, and importers financially responsible for the collection, recycling, and disposal of their packaging after consumer use.
 Producers must register with regulatory agencies or Producer Responsibility Organizations, report detailed packaging data, and pay fees based on the type and volume of packaging they place on the market.
-In the United States, EPR laws are now active in California, Oregon, Colorado, Maine, Minnesota, Maryland, and New Jersey, with additional states advancing legislation.
+In the United States, EPR laws are now active in California, Oregon, Colorado, Maine, Minnesota, Maryland, and Washington, with additional states, including New Jersey, New York, Illinois, and Connecticut, advancing legislation.

 Packgine automates the entire EPR workflow from a single dashboard, replacing spreadsheets and manual tracking with real-time compliance management.